Last Updated on March 10, 2021 by Bruce

 Make your own compass

-To make your own compass, you can use a thin metal object such as sewing needle.
+To make your own compass, you can use a thin metal object such as a sewing needle.
 Magnetise or polarise the metal by stroking it slowly and carefully, repeatedly in one direction, through your hair, or across silk.
 Tie your, now electromagnetic, pointer from a strand of hair or another type of string or place it on a small piece of wood or bark; its alignment is one with north to south.

 Another easy way to magnetise your piece of metal is to stroke one end of it repeatedly in one direction with a magnet.